Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 "That will help.
 But really, right now, the limit on how quickly we can bring people isn’t access to housing, it’s how quickly we can determine whether they’re *safe* or not."
 Uku fidgeted with her journal.
 She’d recorded long and detailed entries on *that* particular problem.

 Before the Gao came, her people had been aligned.
 There had been the Chant, and the Punishment, and the simple brutality of living from day to day.
-The schism was…
+The schism was...

 Well, the fact that people could willingly go to their deaths to let the Hunters come and burn their neighbors was *troubling* to say the least.
-The assaults, the attempted murders, the would-be arsonists trying to destroy the archives… And somehow, Uku and her followers were supposed to build a new civilization with *that* going on?
+The assaults, the attempted murders, the would-be arsonists trying to destroy the archives...
+And somehow, Uku and her followers were supposed to build a new civilization with *that* going on?
 When any new face who came through the array might be fanatically devoted to punishing them for trying to escape and live in peace?

 Vark nodded his head, slowly and solemnly.
 "Yeah.
 Reckon there’s a cabal like the ones who betrayed Lament-Sung-Softly pretty much ev’rywhere."

 "Perhaps they just need time and compassion.
-It’s not like they could call the Hunters on us here…"
+It’s not like they could call the Hunters on us here..."

 "No, but they can murder an’ sabotage."
 Vark shook his head.
 "I ain’t got good advice.
 This ain’t like anything I ever dealt with.
 I think ‘yer doin’ it the right way ‘round, though.
 Only bringin’ the people you know ain’t a problem."

-"That could create resentment later…"
+"That could create resentment later..."

 "There’s already resentment.
 You gotta look out ‘fer ‘yer own people first, worry about putin’ the others right later, when y’ain’t still buildin’ barns an’ savin’ history."

 "They *are* my people.
-Just… not following us, yet."
+Just... not following us, yet."

 "That’s an optimism I wish I could share," Vark grumbled sympathetically.
 "But ‘ya gotta preserve ‘yer *people* ‘fore you can rescue the rest.
 An’ they really, *really* ain’t ‘yer people if’n they intend on murderin’ ‘ya.
 Jus’ sayin.’"